nasa/ziggy/doc/user-manual/remote-dialog.md

 <img src="images/remote-dialog-1.png" style="width:16cm;"/>

+Open the pull-down Remote Environment menu and you'll see your options for remote execution:

+Note that when you do this, a bunch of the parameter text boxes display with a red border.
+This means exactly what you think it means: these parameters are not set to valid values, so Ziggy can't run its calculations to determine the resources needed to run your task.
+Read on to see how to address these red boxes!

 ### Using the Remote Execution Dialog Box

 The first thing to notice is that there are some parameters that are in a group labeled Required parameters, and other in a group labeled Optional parameters.
 Let's talk first about the ...